+PROPERTY QUESTIONNAIRE

-PROPERTY QUESTIONNAIRE Information to be given to prospective buyer(s)
+Information to be given to prospective buyer(s)

-1. Length of ownership

-How long have you owned the property?
-July 2019

-2. Council Tax

-Which Council Tax band is your property in?

-A B C D E F G H

-ABCDEFGH

-3. Parking

-What are the arrangements for parking at your property?

-(Please indicate all that apply)

-Garage

-Allocated parking space

-• Driveway

-Shared parking

-On street

-Resident permit

-Metered parking

-Other (please specify): Car park near the lodge

-4

-4. Conservation Area Is your property in a designated Conservation Area (i.e. an area of Don't

-special architectural or historic interest, the character or appearance of which it is desirable to preserve or enhance)? know

-5. Listed Buildings

-Is your property a Listed Building, or contained within one (i.e. a building recognised and approved as being of special architectural or historical interest)?
-No

-6. Alterations / additions / extensions

-a. (i) During your time in the property, have you carried out any structural alterations, additions or extensions No

-(for example, provision of an extra bath/shower room,

-toilet, or bedroom)?

-If you have answered yes, please describe the changes which you have made:
+1. Length of ownership How long have you owned the property?
+Strathconon has been in since it was built in 1981 and passed down through inheritance to n sister-in-law following parents decease and then my husband. the family nyself and 2.
+Council Tax Which Council Tax band is your property in?
+It is currently registered Highand Council as a business under holiday let A B✓ C D E F G H d with the 3.
+Parking What are the arrangements for parking at your property?
+(Please indicate all that apply) Garage Allocated parking space Driveway Shared parking On street Resident permit Metered parking Other (please specify): The front of the log cabin has a large piece of land with a gravel drive up to the front of the cabin which is a parking space plus there is another space at the 1 bottom of the drive to the right if needed.
+Conservation Area 4.
+Is your property in a designated Conservation Area (i.e. an area of special architectural or historic interest, the character or appearance of which it is desirable to preserve or enhance)?
+Don't know 5.
+Listed Buildings Is your property a Listed Building, or contained within one (i.e. a building recognised and approved as being of special architectural or historical interest)?
+No 6.
+Alterations / additions / extensions а. (i) During your time in the property, have you carried out any structural alterations, additions or extensions (for example, provision of an extra bath/shower room, toilet, or bedroom)?
+No If you have answered yes, please describe the changes which you have made:

-(ii) Did you obtain planning permission, building warrant,

-completion certificate and other consents for this work?
+(ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work?
 If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking.
 If you do not have the documents yourself, please note below who has these documents and your solicitor or estate agent can arrange to obtain them. b.
 Have you had replacement windows, doors, patio doors or double glazing installed in your property?
-No If you have answered yes, please answer the three questions below: (i) Were the replacements the same shape and type as the ones you replaced? (ii) Did this work involve any changes to the window or door openings? (iii) Please describe the changes made to the windows, doors, or patio doors (with approximate dates when the work was completed): Please give any guarantees which you received for this work to your solicitor or estate agent.
-7. Central heating a.
-Is there a central heating system in your property?
-(Note: a partial central heating system is one which does not heat all the main rooms of the property - the main living room, the bedroom(s), the hall and the bathroom).
-Yes If you have answered yes/partial - what kind of central heating is there?
-Electric heaters (Examples: gas-fired, solid fuel, electric storage heating, gas warm air.)
-If you have answered yes, please answer the 3 questions below: b.
-When was your central heating system or partial central heating system installed?
-2019 C. Do you have a maintenance contract for the central heating system?
-No If you have answered yes, please give details of the company with which you have a maintenance agreement: d.
-When was your maintenance agreement last renewed?
-(Please provide the month and year).
-8. Energy Performance Certificate Does your property have an Energy Performance Certificate which is less than 10 years old?
-I believe one was carried out upon our purchase but unsure.
-No 9.
-Issues that may have affected your property a.
-Has there been any storm, flood, fire or other structural damage to your property while you have owned it?
-No
+Yes If you have answered yes, please answer the three questions below: (i) Were the replacements the same shape and type as the ones you replaced?
+Yes (ii) Did this work involve any changes to the window or door openings?
+No (iii) Please describe the changes made to the windows, doors, or patio doors (with approximate dates when the work was completed): Replaced single glaze with double glaze in yr 2000 to all windows only.
+Please give any guarantees which you received for this work to your solicitor or estate agent.